Homophily and wealth inequality shape mitigation behavior in coupled social-climate models: Introduction

-In the study of social-climate models, interpretability is key \cite{Trenary_DelSole_2022, Gibson2021, schneiderleung2024, ale2025advancingclimatemodelinterpretability}.
 While a variety of Earth-systems models may more accurately represent the conditions governing our climate system, simplified models offer improved interpretability and enable parameter variation to highlight key relationships.
 Hence, this study primarily couples the two strong points of the methods explained above: an easily interpretable forest-dieback vegetative model with more robust social dynamics to account for pervasive societal inequalities.
 The rest of the paper will proceed as follows.
 Section 2 contains a discussion of our model design, section 3 describes first the main results of our simulations as well as additional robustness checks for our model.
 Section 4 then summarizes our findings and offers perspectives for further research.